dmbarbour/glas/docs/GlasApps.md

 *Note:* Reading from a 'bag' would implicitly involve `sys.fork()`.

-## Entropy
+## Random Data

-Conventional APIs for random data are awkward in context of *transaction loops*, unnecessarily involving PRNG state or non-deterministic choice.
+Conventional APIs for random data are awkward in context of *transaction loops*, overlapping with PRNG state or non-deterministic choice.
 But there is at least one simple API concept that works very well: sample a cryptographically random field.
+To simplify persistence, mirroring, and partitioning of the random field, it is convenient to align this field with the database.
 Proposed API:

-* `sys.rand(Index,N)` - returns a natural number less than N (diverges as type error if N is not a positive natural number), cryptographically randomized across different `(Index, N)` pairs.
-Repeating the same request should always return the same result.
+* `sys.db.rand(Key, N)` - returns a natural number less than N (diverges as type error if N is not a positive natural number), cryptographically randomized with a uniform distribution across different `(Key, N)` requests.
+Repeated requests will return the same value.

-One simple implementation of this API is reminiscent of [HMAC](https://en.wikipedia.org/wiki/HMAC), involving a secure hash of the request and a hidden runtime parameter.
-This is expensive.
-In theory, a sophisticated implementation could recognize and optimize common request patterns.
-But it might prove simpler to use `sys.rand` to seed conventional PRNGs.
+This API is very easily implemented using [HMAC](https://en.wikipedia.org/wiki/HMAC).
+However, HMAC is relatively slow and inefficient.
+Where an application needs many random values, might be better to model a conventional PRNG and seed it from `sys.db.rand`.

-*Note:* It is feasible to securely partition random data by including abstract elements in Index, such as database keys or namespace names.
+*Note:* Users may also access random data from the OS or network.

 ## Time